drhlxiao/g4cad/README.md

 # freecadGdml
-A freecad plugin which allows exporting CAD models to geant4 gdml files
+A freecad plugin which allows exporting CAD files to geant4 gdml files